Laura Kidd: Touring

 As She Makes War, Kidd toured extensively in the UK and Europe both as a solo act and with a full band.
 She also supported Suede, The Levellers, British Sea Power, Ginger Wildheart, Tune-Yards, Gruff Rhys, The Magic Numbers, Duke Special, Midge Ure, New Model Army, Glen Matlock and Earl Slick, Nadine Shah, Erica Nockalls and Miles Hunt, Chris Helme, Drugstore and The Posies.

 Kidd has also toured, providing bass and vocals, for artists including Tricky, Viv Albertine, Lil' Chris, The Penelopes, The Young Punx and Alex Parks.

 Other projects

-In 2015, Kidd wrote and performed one-woman show Shit Girlfriend at Edinburgh Fringe, combining humorous spoken word and melancholy music performance, sharing tales of real life on the road and Kidd's ill-fated attempts at finding love along the way.
-Her show was described by The List as "a charming hour of biographical storytelling and music… perfectly executed acoustic gems".
+In 2015, Kidd wrote and performed one-woman show Shit Girlfriend at Edinburgh Fringe, combining humorous spoken word and melancholy music performance, sharing tales of real life on the road and Kidd's ill-fated attempts at finding love.

+Kidd appears as guest vocalist on Miles Hunt of The Wonder Stuff's 2022 solo album "Things Can Change", featured on the title track "Things Can Change" and "A Picture By A Stranger".
+She also sings on the Levellers' 2018 album "We The Collective" (featured on "Drug Bust McGee" and in the background of "Exodus" and "Subvert"), Viv Albertine's 2012 album "The Vermilion Border" on backing vocals, ukulele and handclaps and vocals on Thumpermonkey Lives! tracks "Deficit" and "The Rhetorician" from "Sleep Furiously" (2012).
+She co-wrote and features on several songs on The Young Punx 2010 album "Mashpop and Punkstep."